corinef/Python-qPCR-analysis/README.md

    *  From qPCR analysis due to high samples:
         * N2: 5A_1
         * I1: 8A_1, 11B_1, 13C_1, 13D_1, 1A_2, 1B_2, 7B_2, 7B_3, 13B_3

-Cq values represent the number of PCR cycles needed to observe a certain threshold of fluorescence for each sample.
-DNA sequences are doubled each cycle, so Cq values are on a log2 scale (1 cycle = 2x original sequence abundance, 2 cycles = 4x original sequence abundance), therefore higher Cq values corresponds to lower DNA expression levels.

-To normalize the Cq data, target gene Cq values can be compared to an internal control/reference gene Cq value in each sample.
-This gives a change in Cq value (ΔCq) for each gene, then to convert ΔCq values from a log2 to a linear scale, we take 2 to the power of -ΔCq.

-the 2^-ΔCq method is appropriate where:
-    deltaCq =  (CQ gene of interest - CQ internal control).

-2. Inter-Run-Calibrator (IRC) dataframe includes:
-    * Grouped by plate
-    * Fit Ordinary Least Squares (OLS) regression model using an estimation method
-        * estimate relationship between plate and Cq values

-4. Verify reference gene expression
-    * Compare reference gene expression for each clone to identify if GAPDH or MSI1 change expression under treatment.
-    * One-Way ANOVA test
-        1: Fit OLS model
-            * estimate relationship between treatment and Cq values
-        2: Pass fitted model into ANOVA method to produce ANOVA table
-            * Check that data does not violate assumption of normally distributed residuals, or homogenity of variance.

-5. Analyze Target Genes
-    *